SymbolixAU/googlePolylines/README.md

 ## Scope

+Because `googlePolylines` uses Google's polyline encoding algorithm, all functions assume Google Web Mercator projection (WSG 84 / EPSG:3857 / EPSG:900913) for inputs and outputs.
+Objects that use other projections should be re-projected into EPSG:3857 before using these functions.

 `googlePolylines` supports `data.frame` objects (with coordinates listed as lon/lat) and Simple Feature Collections (as listed below).

 Supported `sf` types